 - Disable the Cassandra GCInspector log messages as it might report long running GC phases which are of no concern when using Azul Platform Prime as those logged times are phases of the GC which are run in parallel to the application and don't pause the application when using Azul Platform Prime.
 The log messages written to the Cassandra system.log are of the following pattern:

 INFO [Service Thread] DATE GCInspector.java:284 - GPGC New GC in 300ms.
 GenPauseless

 To disable them, add the following line to cassandra_install_location/conf/logback.xml:

 <logger name="org.apache.cassandra.service.GCInspector" level="ERROR"/>

-For further questions about Azul Zulu Prime JVM configuration or system performance, please ask Azul Support.
+If you have further questions about Azul Platform Prime configuration, please ask Azul Support.